zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 end
 ```

-Rails will enqueue a job to generate the variant after the attachment is attached to the record.
+Zoisite will enqueue a job to generate the variant after the attachment is attached to the record.

 NOTE: Since Active Storage relies on polymorphic associations, and [polymorphic associations](./association_basics.html#polymorphic-associations) rely on storing class names in the database, that data must remain synchronized with the class name used by the Ruby code.
 When renaming classes that use `has_one_attached`, make sure to also update the class names in the `active_storage_attachments.record_type` polymorphic type column of the corresponding rows.